YamiOG/Chassis2D/README.md

 ![Official logo](icon1.png "Official Logo")

-Chassis2D is a game framework that aims to make the use of libraries, like SDL2, Box2D, SoLoud, easy by wrapping around them.
+Chassis2D is a game framework that aims to make the use of libraries, like SDL2, Box2D, and SoLoud, easy by wrapping around them.
 I am including, in this framework, my many hours of troubleshooting in an attempt to allow more beginners to avoid wasting their time troubleshooting!
 Overall, though, I am trying to lower the gateway of entry and allow more people to have a quick route to bringing their ideas to life.

 # Build Steps